jdeguire/buildPic32Clang/README.md

 There currently isn't a fully-working IDE plugin to use Clang with MPLAB X or the MPLAB VS Code Extensions.
 I do have a an MPLAB X plugin called `toolchainPic32Clang` that you are welcome to try, but I have not worked on it for a long time and it is basically deprecated at this point.
 You can find it at https://github.com/jdeguire/toolchainPic32Clang if you want to play around with it.
-My intent is to figure out how to integrate this with the MPLAB VS Code Extensions, which at this time is in early beta but is slated to replace MPLAB X.
+I do not know if the MPLAB VS Code Extensions will be extendable to support non-Microchip toolchains.
+As of this writing, the VS Code Extensions are considered early access quality and so they are still under very heavy development.

 ## License